mikey-p-codes/rtd-bforeai/docs/source/Agatha/index.rst

 Introduction
 ------------

-This section details listing processes executed by the BforeAi API.
+This section details listing processes executed by the BforeAI API.
 You can leverage this API to see a list of scored domains, drill down on a process that was exuted and get information regarding a monitored domain.

 .. _get_process_list:

 Get Process List
 ----------------

-This function retrieves a list of processes executed by the BforeAi API.
+This function retrieves a list of processes executed by the BforeAI API.

 .. _get_process_details: